LargoLobo/techtalk-diary/README.md

-I've included in the depository a series of Techtalk discussions that support a YouTube channel of the same name.
-The talks are essays about technical topics that are embellished via the matching YouTube video where a demo video is available along with a power point discussion.
+I've included in the depository a series of Techtalk-Diary discussions that support a YouTube channel of the same name.
+The talks are essays about technical topics that are embellished via the matching YouTube video where a demo video is available along with a power-point discussion.